mesafoundation/mesa/src/README.md

 })
 ```

 From here, everything should be fairly self explanatory.
-We'll share more guides once we implement more features for Mesa.
+We'll share more guides once we implement more features for Mesa

 #### Authenticating Clients
 Mesa supports client authentication through a simple API that can adapt to support your authentication infrastructure.
 To authenticate a user from Mesa, use the following API: